-There are also traces of arsenic in some foods, such as meat, poultry and fish.
-Normally poultry contains the highest levels of arsenic, due to the chicken feed containing particular types of antibiotics.
-Also, rice has been found to potentially contain higher levels of arsenic than water.
+There may be traces of arsenic in some foods, such as meat, poultry, and fish.
+Normally, poultry contains the highest level of arsenic, due to antibiotics in the chicken feed.
+Rice has also been found to potentially contain higher levels of arsenic than water.

-Urine tests would have to be carried out within 1-2 days of the initial exposure, making it an accurate indicator of when the arsenic poisoning occurred.
-These tests can also be used to help diagnose cases where symptoms of arsenic poisoning are apparent.
+Urine tests should be carried out within 1 to 2 days of the initial exposure for an accurate measure of when the poisoning occurred.
+These tests can also be used to help diagnose cases of apparent arsenic poisoning.

-To determine the level of arsenic exposure over a period of up to 12 months, tests on hair and fingernails can be performed.
-Although these tests can give an accurate indication of arsenic exposure levels, they do not indicate what effects they will have on the patient's health.
+Tests on hair and fingernails can determine the level of arsenic exposure over a period of up to 12 months.
+These tests can give an accurate indication of arsenic exposure levels, but they do not show what effects they may have on the person's health.

-- removing clothes that could possibly be contaminated with arsenic
+- removing clothes that could be contaminated with arsenic

 - blood transfusions

-- taking heart medication - if the heart starts failing
+- taking heart medication in cases where the heart starts failing

-- use of mineral supplements - these may help lower the risk of potentially fatal heart rhythm problem
+- using mineral supplements that lower the risk of potentially fatal heart rhythm problems

 - observing kidney function

-- chelation therapy - uses certain chemicals (dimercaptosuccinic acid & dimercaprol) to isolate the arsenic from the blood proteins
+Chelation therapy may also be used.
+This treatment uses certain chemicals, including dimercaptosuccinic acid and dimercaprol, to isolate the arsenic from the blood proteins.

 The following measures can be taken to protect people from the arsenic in groundwater: